Illuminator-team/Illuminator/User guide.md

 capacity for charging or discharging to achieve power balance, use the Battery first.
 If Battery doesn't have enough capacity to achieve power balance, then use Electrolyser or Fuel cell to achieve power balance.
-All the input data are in the folder `Input profiles,` and all the output data are in the folder `Output profiles`.
+All the input data are in the folder `Scenario,` and all the output data are in the folder `Result`.

 <div align="center">
 	<img align="center" src="docs/Figure/case study.jpg" width="500">